Logius-standaarden/BOMOS-Fundament/ch04_Het_Beheer_en_Ontwikkelmodel_EN.md

 ## Activities and Roles

 The various activities must be undertaken by different roles.
-The NEN standard 7522:2021 ‘Health informatics - Development and maintenance of standards and systems of standards’ which provides an overview of the roles relevant in the development and management of standards, is reproduced here in slightly altered form
+The NEN standard 7522:2021 'Health informatics - Development and maintenance of standards and systems of standards' which provides an overview of the roles relevant in the development and management of standards, is reproduced here in slightly altered form

 **Owner**: person with final responsibility for the development and management of a standard.
 The owner determines the scope and objective of a standard, and determines the (underlying) principles employed in development and management.

 **Financier**: responsible for financing the development and management of standards.

 **Authoriser**: approves a standard.
 Explanation: an authoriser can be a person, organisation or group of persons and organisations.
 The owner must appoint the authoriser.
 An authoriser often combines a representation of stakeholders, who as a person or organisation also have the role of user.